aaalgo/pc12306c/README.md

   so total thread number is 2C.
 - B: fit multiple requests into a single send request might increase throughput.
+  (With 1GB ethernet, it seems B doesn't help much in improving throughput.)
 - Q: this is to preventing sending out too many requests before they can be processed by server.
+If outstanding query + B >= Q, the writing thread will sleep S us and try again.

 ## Performance Measures